Pia Mechler

 She is also the creator, director and star of the web series Almost Settled.
 The comedy about two European expats in NYC got released in 2015.

-Mechler first appearance in an American feature film, You Above All (originally titled The Movie), is scheduled to be released in 2016.
-The film is directed by Edgar Morais and Lucas Elliot Eber and starring Edgar Morais and Olivia Thirlby.
+Mechler first appearance in an American feature film, You Above All (originally titled The Movie), was scheduled for release in 2024.
+The film is directed by Edgar Morais and Lucas Elliot Eber and starring Edgar Morin and Olivia Thirlby.

 She directed the comedy Everything is Wonderful, starring Bondgirl Tonia Sotiropoulou and herself.

 In 2015 Pia Mechler first novel "Remisuri" got published by the German publishing house Shelff.